Event: FINTECH Circle Autumn Drinks 2025

 Chris:

-Whether you take the money out, how do I get my money out?
+How do I get my money out?

 Susanne: